 Loal is a highly respected trainer and clinician.
 In addition, he offers clinics throughout the year: Horsemanship, Confidence, Ranch Versatility, Working Cattle, Trail Confidence and a LTH Riding Club.
 Loal tailors his teaching style to accommodate the personalities and abilities of both horses and people.
 He is an accomplished speaker and showman.

 Loal is active in the community and joined the New Mexico Mounted Search & Rescue team in 2012.
 In addition, Loal participates in the "Professional Horse Trainers Challenge," through which he has donated 200 plus days of training.
 In the first year of the Trainer's Challenge, Loal scratched his horse, Guerro, from competition due to an injury.
 However, the next year, Loal took 2nd place, winning $2,000 and the shelter horse, Tom Thunder, a wonderful new home.

-Loal spends his free time ranching and cowboying and is a dedicated trail rider and hunter.
-He maintains a small cattle herd and breeds and raises AQHA horses.
-With his wife, Wendy, Loal operates a wonderful facility just outside Santa Fe, NM.
+As part of Loal’s training curriculum, he enjoys the wilderness and mountain trail riding and is an avid hunter.
+He is raising 2 AQHA yearlings, a bay filly & a gorgeous bay colt and is raising/training 3 gorgeous AQHA two-year old’s a Buckskin filly & 2 Buckskin geldings.
+With his wife, Wendy, Loal operates a successful equine - professional horse training facility just outside Santa Fe, NM.
 The 40-acre property has all the amenities needed to handle all sorts of events.
-He is a devoted father of Abrie, 10, and Loal P., 12, who like their dad, granddads, and great-granddads are being raised horseback.
+He is a devoted father of Abrie, 12, and Loal P., 14, who like their dad, granddads, and great-granddads are being raised horseback.